compas-dev/compas_libigl/README.md

 # compas_libigl

-Opinionated COMPAS compatible bindings for top-level algorithms of libigl.
+Opinionated COMPAS-compatible bindings for top-level algorithms of libigl.

 > Note: add instructions for using viewers